 You asked why black, white and red.
 More succinctly, I would say that black and white provide a level of formality and sophistication, and red adds the necessary sexuality and sensuality.

 The typeface, Bodoni, reinforces that formality and elegance.
 Playing off the most seductive element, the lips, the title had to be red.

 The front-facing woman is very intentional.
 She is at once vulnerable and powerful, beautiful and imposing.
 A profile or three-quarters view is too fragile for Vanda [the female protagonist in the play].

 As influences go, I have two examples for you that demonstrate what I try to achieve when making a poster.

 L’Atlantique by AM Cassandre

 I wish every subject matter were as simple as this piece.
 Posters need to be brief and clear.
 I want to whittle down a play to just one or two main elements, and then leave it up to the viewer to imagine a story.
 L’Atlantique is just a boat, but I see myriad adventures on holiday in my mind.

 With Venus in Fur, I want the viewer to be transfixed by this mysterious muse and begin to imagine a very dark, sexual story.

 This sort of shrewdness is exemplary of Brownjohn’s work.
 It didn’t influence my process on Venus per se, but the clever solution is one worth pursuing.
 (Being able to realize that solution is another story.)

-Michael Buchino is a graphic artist in Portland, Oregon, and the blog moderator for AIGA Portland.
+Michael Buchino is a graphic artist in Portland, Oregon.
+Since 2014, he has kept a log of curiosities.
 His nescient Twitter ramblings can be found via @buchino.
 Sometimes he responds to Gmails addressed to michaelbuchino.
 His now-quiescent blog Beard Revue was named Best of Portland in 2010.